SpoonX/aurelia-config/README.md

   }
 }

+/*
+  For convenience there is a GlobalConfig instance which you can use */
-// inject the global config
+// inject the GlobalConfig
 @inject(GetConfig.of())
 export class TestGlobal {
   constructor(config) {